Collaborating with companies through Business Involved

 How do you start a collaboration with a company?

-- Consider which Sustainable Development Goals (SDGs) are relevant to your organization and align with them.
-The SDGs are seventeen goals designed to make the world a better place.
-They serve as a global compass for challenges like poverty, education, and the climate crisis.
-Read more here .
+- Think about which Sustainable Development Goals (SDGs) fit the organization and connect to them.
+SDGs are seventeen goals to make the world a better place.
+They serve as a global compass for challenges such as poverty, education, and the climate crisis.Hereread more about it.

 Create a complete profile

-Complete your profile by adding an “Activity”: start date – end date, summary of the opportunity, number of people you’re looking for, and any conditions.
-Finally, it’s important to send an automatic personal message when someone responds.
-This makes it more informal and creates a good foundation for a lasting collaboration.
-VCA regularly reviews all posted opportunities and is happy to provide tips and tricks as needed.
+Complete your profile by posting an ‘Activity’: start date – end date, summary of the opportunity, how many people you are looking for, any conditions.
+Finally, it is important to send an automatic personal message when someone has responded.
+This makes it more informal and creates a good start for a sustainable collaboration.
+VCA regularly reviews all posted opportunities and is happy to provide tips and tricks if needed.

 Relationship management

-Use social media
+Set social media in

 A few more tips

-- Bet on multiple horses.
-Despite the time investment, companies can sometimes withdraw.
-Therefore, it’s wise to bet on multiple horses to spread the risk.
+- Bet on multiple horses.Despite the time investment, it can also happen that companies withdraw.
+Therefore, it is wise to bet on multiple horses to spread the risk.

-- Start your request well in advance!
-The platform offers no guarantee that your request for assistance can be answered within a short period of time.
+- Start well in advance!The platform does not guarantee that the request for assistance can be answered within a short period.

-- Talk to people , go to networking events, be genuinely interested.
+- Talk to people, go to networking events, be genuinely interested.

-- Listen carefully and be open to new ideas.
+- Listen carefullyis open to new ideas.

 Need personal advice?